ashleynolan/christmas-tracker-daemon/README.md

-Twitter Hashtag Watcher
+ChristmasTracker
 ====================

-Tracks and records a set of hashtags.
+Tracks and records a set of words related to Christmas

-Full README info to be written soon…
+Full README info coming soon…